MARHD/homelab/README.md

-#Homelab
+## Homelab
--My Personal Homelab setup files.
+- My Personal Homelab setup files.

-#How To Use
+# How To Use
--type "chmod +x setup.sh && ./setup.sh" and let it handle the rest.
+- Type "chmod +x setup.sh && ./setup.sh" and let it handle the rest.